stormearthandlava/stormearthandlava.github.io/guide/general/priority_list.md

 > "I should only cast {{ site.data.spell.lb }} / {{ site.data.spell.cl }} during {{ site.data.talent.se }}!"

 During single target you'll stick to the usual priority list.
-During AoE {{ site.data.spell.cl }} becomes quickly more worth and {{ site.data.spell.lvb }}.
+During AoE {{ site.data.spell.cl }} becomes quickly more worth than {{ site.data.spell.lvb }}.
 Nonetheless you should use {{ site.data.spell.eq }}

 > "I should delay {{ site.data.talent.se }} / {{ site.data.talent.asc }} after each other to benefit from them more!"